IDAES/idaes-pse/docs/technical_specs/core/util/unit_costing.rst

 Base Cost of Platforms and ladders
 """"""""""""""""""""""""""""""""""
-The cost of platforms and ladders is based on the diamter and lenght in ft.
+The cost of platforms and ladders is based on the diamter and length in ft.
 Horizontal vessels (option1: 3 < D < 12 ft):

 .. math:: self.base\_cost\_platf\_ladders = 20059*D^{0.20294}